Renormalized solutions of semilinear elliptic equations with general measure data: Renormalized solutions

 Since $\mu\ge0$, $\mu_d\ge0$ and $\mu_c\ge0$.
 In particular, $A^{\mu_d}$ is increasing.
 Since $A^2$ is also increasing and $f$ satisfies (\ref{eq4.10}), it follows that $ u^-(x)\le E_xu^-(X_{\tau_k})$.
 By this and (\ref{eq3.4}), $u(x)\le\lim\sup_{k\rightarrow\infty}E_xu^-(X_{\tau_k})=R\mu^-_c(x)=0$ for q.e. $x\in E$. \\ (ii) Obviously (\ref{eq4.10}) is satisfied if $f(x,0)=0$ and $f$ is nonincreasing.
 Therefore if $\mu$ in Proposition \ref{prop4.4} is nonnegative, then without loss of generality we may assume that $f(\cdot,y)=0$ for $y\le0$, i.e. $f$ satisfies the condition imposed on $f$ in \cite{BMP} (see \cite[Remark 1]{BMP}) and in \cite[Section 5]{K:CVPDE}. \\ (iii) If $f$ satisfies (\ref{eq4.10}) and $\mu\in\MM^+_b$ is good (relative to $L$ and $f$), then $f_u\in L^1(E;m)$, and hence there exists a renormalized solution of (\ref{eq1.1}).
 Indeed, if $\mu\ge0$ then by part (i), $u\ge0$ q.e., and consequently $Rf_u+R\mu\ge0$ q.e. and $f_u\le0$.
 Hence $0\le R(-f_u)=-Rf_u\le R\mu$ q.e.
 By this and Lemma \ref{lem4.2}, $-f_u\cdot m\in\MM^+_b$, so $f_u\in L^1(E;m)$. \end{remark}

 The problem of existence of solutions of (\ref{eq1.1}) for $f$ satisfying the assumptions of Proposition \ref{prop4.4} (or more general ``sign condition" (\ref{eq4.10})) and the related problem of characterizing the set of good measures are very subtle, and are beyond the scope of the present paper.
 For many positive results in this direction in the case where $A$ is the Laplace operator we defer the reader to \cite{BMP,Po}.
-Interesting existence and uniqueness results for equations involving the fractional Laplace operator are to be found in \cite{K:CVPDE,CV}. \\ { \bf Acknowledgements} \\ This work was supported by NCN Grant No. 2012/07/B/ST1/03508.
+Interesting existence and uniqueness results for equations involving the fractional Laplace operator are to be found in \cite{K:CVPDE,CV}. \\ { \bf Acknowledgements} \\ This work was supported by the Polish National Science Centre under Grant\\ 2012/07/B/ST1/03508.